Today's Articles

 *John Anderson Lankford was born on this date in 1874.
 He was a Black architect, attorney, blacksmith, real estate broker, professor, and author.

-Booker T. Washington invited Lankford to attend Tuskegee Institute in Alabama.
+Booker T. Washington invited Lankford to attend the Tuskegee Institute in Alabama.
 First, he worked in a blacksmith shop in St. Louis between his time at Lincoln and Tuskegee.
 To pay his board at Tuskegee, where he took chemistry and physics classes between 1896 and 1898, Lankford worked in a foundry and steam-fitting department and as an amateur photographer.
 Lankford received a B.S. from Shaw University in 1898, where he later taught from 1900 to 1902.
-Here he met his wife, Charlotte Josephine Turner Upshaw.
+Here, he met his wife, Charlotte Josephine Turner Upshaw.
 She was the granddaughter of Bishop Henry McNeal Turner.

-Following his time at Shaw, Lankford received several Masters's Degrees, a law degree, and, later in life, numerous honorary degrees.
+Following his time at Shaw, Lankford received several master's Degrees, a law degree, and, later in life, numerous honorary degrees.
 Professor Lankford came to Washington, D.C., in July 1902 with a commission to design and supervise the construction of a new hall for the Grand United Order of the True Reformers.
 True Reformers Hall was a stately, five-story brick building notable for its arched, 18-foot windows and ornamental frieze.
 The building was considered remarkable because it was financed, designed, and built entirely by Blacks.

 To Become An Urban Planner